itinstructor/SpeedTestPython/readme.md

 I started with a functional Tkinter program I created using the speed-cli Python library.
 This program was the final step in a tutorial I wrote for my programming classes.
 [Python Speedtest Tutorial.pdf](./Python%20Speedtest%20Tutorial.pdf)

 I am not using ChatGPT to build the entire program.
 I am using it as a coding helper.
-I just installed GitHub Copilot in VSCode.
+I just installed GitHub Copilot in VSCode to see how that works.

 ## V3 GUI